 After warmup, the learning rate is typically decayed following a cosine schedule:

 where $T$ is the total number of training steps.
 Cosine decay provides a smooth, gradual reduction that spends most of the training budget at moderate learning rates.
 The minimum learning rate is typically set to 10% of the peak rate.
 Some variants use cosine decay with warm restarts, periodically resetting the schedule to escape local minima.
-Code Fragment 6.5.2 below puts this into practice.

 # Warmup + cosine decay LR schedule: ramp linearly for warmup_steps,